org-roam/org-roam/doc/configuration.md

 attempted to accommodate as many usage styles as possible.

-In this section, we'll go over the main customization options available to Org-Roam.
+In this section, we'll go over the main customization options available to Org-roam.
 This section is *crucial*.
 We need to exploit the flexibility of Emacs, and mould our tools exactly to our liking.

 All of Org-roam's customization options can be viewed via `M-x